ubc-library-rc/intro-blockchain-research/content/cryptoeconomics.md

 * Concrete elements: reviewing the practical 'toolkit' derived from the whitepaper

-# Game Theory Makes This Awesome
+# Game Theory Makes This AwesomeS

 ![Cryptoeconomics 2](figures/crypto-2.png)
 <br>